dotnet/docs-maui/docs/fundamentals/single-project.md

 ### Splash screen

 A slash screen can be added to your app project by dragging an image into the _Resources\Images_ folder of your project, and setting the build action of the image to **MauiSplashScreen** in the **Properties** window.
-This creates a corresponding entry in the .csproj file for your project:
+This creates a corresponding entry in your project file:

 ```xml
 <MauiSplashScreen Include="Resources\Images\splashscreen.svg" />